siyegen/vkng.me/content/staticc/about.md

 +++

 Yo, my name is David and I go by viking at work.
 Why?
-David is a fairly common name, so of course have 5 Davids where I work.
-I happened to be the one with a large beard and a tendency to pick things up, so boom, viking became my HipChat handle and it's kind of stuck ever sense.
+David is a fairly common name, so of course we have 5 Davids where I work.
+I happened to be the one with a large beard and a tendency to pick things up, so boom, viking became my HipChat handle and it's kind of stuck ever since.

 Looking for a more profession view of who I am?
 Check out my resume [coming soon].